elinorbgr/idfma/README.md

 You need to have [Elm](http://elm-lang.org/) 0.18 installed on your machine.

+Install dependencies with:

+    make install-deps

 Compile this project with:

-    elm make src/Main.elm
+    make build

-Then view it:
+Then view it by opening `index.html`

-    elm reactor